Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable termination protection on the AWS CloudFormation stack.
 - [ ] Update the application's IAM policy with a Deny statement for the `dynamodb:DeleteTable` action.

-### A SysOps administrator is notified that an Amazon EC2 instance has stopped responding.
-The AWS Management Console indicates that the system checks are failing.
-What should the administrator do first to resolve this issue?
+### A SysOps Administrator must devise a strategy for enforcing tagging of all EC2 instances and Amazon Elastic Block Store (Amazon EBS) volumes.
+What action can the Administrator take to implement this for real-time enforcement?

-- [ ] Reboot the EC2 instance so it can be launched on a new host.
+- [ ] Use the AWS Tag Editor to manually search for untagged resources and then tag them properly in the editor.
-- [x] Stop and then start the EC2 instance so that it can be launched on a new host.
+- [x] Set up AWS Service Catalog with the `TagOptions` Library rule that enforces a tagging taxonomy proactively when instances and volumes are launched.
-- [ ] Terminate the EC2 instance and relaunch it.
+- [ ] In a PowerShell or shell script, check for untagged items by using the resource tagging `GetResources` API action, and then manually tag the reported items.
-- [ ] View the AWS CloudTrail log to investigate what changed on the EC2 instance.
+- [ ] Launch items by using the AWS API.
+Use the `TagResources` API action to apply the required tags when the instances and volumes are launched.

 ### A company has a business application hosted on Amazon EC2 instances behind an Application Load Balancer.
 Amazon CloudWatch metrics show that the CPU utilization on the EC2 instances is very high.
 There are also reports from users that receive HTTP `503` and `504` errors when they try to connect to the application.
 Which action will resolve these issues?